 The regular and repeatable acquisition of satellite imagery, especially Sentinel-2 data, ensures the dynamic nature of these services. .

 On one hand, Wuudis Solutions is well-known for its widely used software services in the area of forest management and data collection on the field in Finland and Spain.
-On the other hand, EO based algorithms for forestry mapping and classification are already implemented in the SPACEBEL GEP.
-The project is an opportunity to improve the accuracy and consolidate the results of these services through AI and Artificial Neural Networks.
-ICT4Forest also implies production cost reductions via the implementation of the results in the Wuudis Business platform
+On the other hand, EO based algorithms for forestry mapping are already implemented in the SPACEBEL Geospatial Exploitation Platform (GEP).
+The project is an opportunity to improve the accuracy and consolidate the results of these services through Artificial Intelligence and Artificial Neural Networks.
+The project also aims at adapting the methods and platform to different forest contexts in four countries (Belgium, Finland, Portugal and Spain).
+ICT4Forest also implies production cost reductions via the implementation of the results in the Wuudis platform solution.

-The IT infrastructure is well developed and ICT4Forest offers an embedded package set of tools related to dynamic forest monitoring and management on the Wuudis application.
-The project mainly focuses on pilots in Spain, Belgium and Finland with a series of early customers as the backbone of future commercial exploitation.
+The IT infrastructure of Wuudis is well developed and ICT4Forest offers an embedded set of tools related to dynamic forest monitoring and management on the Wuudis platform solution.
+Wuudis infrastructure can be interfaced easily with any third-party software solution and provide specific customer reports for decision making.
+The project mainly focuses on use-cases in Belgium, Finland, Portugal and Spain with a series of early customers as the backbone of future commercial exploitations.

-At this stage of the project, the kick-off meeting took place in May 2020 via teleconference.
+At this stage of the project, the FAT meeting took place on 14th April, 2021 via a teleconference.